CCI-MOC/esi-pilot/documents/node-maintenance.md

 1. Serial into the CMC, login with `root`/`calvin`
 1. `racadm racresetcfg` to factory reset the CFG
 1. `racadm setniccfg -d` to enable dhcp on the CMC

+## Discussion/Collaboration

+You can reach all the ESI admins in the #ESI slack channel in the MOCA slack.
+We can set this channel up as a connection to existing slack workplaces on request.